project-akri/akri/docs/opcua-demo.md

 ## Running Akri
 1. Make sure your OPC UA Servers are running
 1. Now it is time to install the Akri using Helm.
-We can specify that when installing Akri, we also want to create an OPC UA Configuration by setting the helm value `--set opcua.enabled=true`.
-In the Configuration as environment variables in the broker PodSpec, we will specify the `Identifier` and `NamespaceIndex` of the NodeID we want the brokers to monitor.
-These values are mounted as environment variables in the brokers.
+When installing Akri, we can specify that we want to deploy the OPC UA Discovery Handlers by setting the helm value `opcua.discovery.enabled=true`.
+We also specify that we want to create an OPC UA Configuration with `--set opcua.configuration.enabled=true`.
+In the Configuration, any values that should be set as environment variables in brokers can be set in `opcua.configuration.brokerProperties`.
+In this scenario, we will specify the `Identifier` and `NamespaceIndex` of the NodeID we want the brokers to monitor.
 In our case that is our temperature variable we made earlier, which has an `Identifier` of `Thermometer_Temperature` and `NamespaceIndex` of `2`.
 Finally, since we did not set up a Local Discovery Server -- see [Setting up and using a Local Discovery Server](#setting-up-and-using-a-local-discovery-server-(windows-only)) in the Extensions section at the bottom of this document to use a LDS -- we must specify the DiscoveryURLs of the OPC UA Servers we want Agent to discover.
    Those are the tcp addresses that we modified in step 3 of [Creating OPC UA Servers](#creating-opc-ua-servers).
 Be sure to set the appropriate IP address and port number for the DiscoveryURLs in the Helm command below.
-If using security, uncomment `--set opcua.mountCertificates='true'`.
+If using security, uncomment `--set opcua.configuration.mountCertificates='true'`.
     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri-dev \
+        --set opcua.discovery.enabled=true \
-        --set opcua.enabled=true \
+        --set opcua.configuration.enabled=true \
-        --set opcua.name=akri-opcua-monitoring \
+        --set opcua.configuration.name=akri-opcua-monitoring \
-        --set opcua.brokerPod.image.repository="ghcr.io/deislabs/akri/opcua-monitoring-broker" \
+        --set opcua.configuration.brokerPod.image.repository="ghcr.io/deislabs/akri/opcua-monitoring-broker" \
-        --set opcua.brokerPod.env.IDENTIFIER='Thermometer_Temperature' \
+        --set opcua.configuration.brokerProperties.IDENTIFIER='Thermometer_Temperature' \
-        --set opcua.brokerPod.env.NAMESPACE_INDEX='2' \
+        --set opcua.configuration.brokerProperties.NAMESPACE_INDEX='2' \
-        --set opcua.discoveryUrls[0]="opc.tcp://<SomeServer0 IP address>:<SomeServer0 port>/Quickstarts/ReferenceServer/" \
+        --set opcua.configuration.discoveryDetails.discoveryUrls[0]="opc.tcp://<SomeServer0 IP address>:<SomeServer0 port>/Quickstarts/ReferenceServer/" \
-        --set opcua.discoveryUrls[1]="opc.tcp://<SomeServer1 IP address>:<SomeServer1 port>/Quickstarts/ReferenceServer/" \
+        --set opcua.configuration.discoveryDetails.discoveryUrls[1]="opc.tcp://<SomeServer1 IP address>:<SomeServer1 port>/Quickstarts/ReferenceServer/" \
-        # --set opcua.mountCertificates='true'
+        # --set opcua.configuration.mountCertificates='true'
     ```
     Akri Agent will discover the two Servers and create an Instance for each Server.
 Watch two broker pods spin up, one for each Server.
 For MicroK8s
     ```sh
     watch microk8s kubectl get pods -o wide
     ```